 Intangible assets acquired separately are measured on initial recognition at cost.
-Following initial recognition, intangible assets are carried at cost less any accumulated
+Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.

-The useful tives of intangible assets (Computer software) are assessed as either finite or indefinite.
+The useful lives of intangible assets (Computer software) are assessed as either finite or indefinite.